vuejs/vue-curated/README.md

 **The goal is to have few high-quality choices so that developers can quickly find the best package for their need.
 Only a handful of packages will be accepted for each category.**

-The list of curated packages are written in the [PACKAGES.md](./PACKAGES.md) markdown file.
-This file contains the data in a special format designed to be easily readable without a parser.

 ## Contributing

 This package list is open to contribution! :+1: